Support Theorem for the Light Ray Transform on Minkowski Spaces: Fourier analysis in the Minkowski case

 \begin{remark} \normalfont i) For $n=2$ there are two discrete choices of directions, $\pm\theta_0$, and this is necessary to have the result.
 Following example shows that one cannot decrease the number of directions from two to one.
 Let $\zeta$ be a space-like vector and $\phi \in \mathcal{S}$ be supported in the interior of open cone $\lbrace |\tau| < |\xi| \rbrace$.
 Consider $\theta_\pm(\zeta)$ defined by \r{8} and set

 Clearly $\eta$ is a non-zero vector field in the Schwartz space $\mathcal{S}$ and is in the kernel of light-ray transform as it solves $(1,\theta_+(\zeta))\cdot \hat{f}(\zeta)=0$.
 Notice that, $(1,\theta_-(\zeta))\cdot \hat{f}(\zeta)\not=0$.
-This example does not provide a compactly supported vector field, however, it shows this is an obstruction to consider only one light-ray and stay close to it for the reconstruction. (the intersection of light-like cone and time variable is just two points)\\ For the Minkowski spaces of signature $1+3$ or higher, however, this is not an obstruction.
-For instance when $n=3$, one may consider a two-parameter family of direction, $\theta(a,b)$, near a fixed $\theta_0$ and do the reconstruction process by perturbation.\\ ii) In above proposition for $n\ge 3$, to show the uniqueness results we performed differentiation which is not problematic.
+This example does not provide a compactly supported vector field, however, it shows this is an obstruction to consider only one light-ray and stay close to it for the reconstruction.
+For the Minkowski spaces of signature $1+3$ or higher, however, this is not an obstruction.
+For instance when $n=3$, one may consider a two-parameter family of directions, $\theta(a,b)$, near a fixed $\theta_0$ and do the reconstruction process by perturbation.

+ii) In above proposition for $n\ge 3$, to show the uniqueness results we performed differentiation which is not problematic.
 However, for the stable inversion results, a differentiation may not preserve the stability.
 In other words, one may choose several discrete values of non-zero parameters near zero to create an invertible linear system to get stability estimate results.
 For discussion, we refer the reader to proof of theorem 4.1 for $n\ge3$. \end{remark}

-In the next section we state a theorem on the recovery of analytic space-like singularities in the Minkowski case which is a tool to prove our main result.
+In the next section, we state a theorem on the recovery of analytic space-like singularities in the Minkowski case which is a tool to prove our main result.

-\section{Microlocal Recovery of Analytic Wave Front Set}
+\section{Microlocal recovery of analytic wave front set}

-In this section, we mainly follow the analytic microlocal analysis argument to show that we can recover all space-like analytic singularities of $f$ conormal to the light-like lines along with integration of operator $(v.\nabla_x)L$. (see also [\cite{39}, Lemma~3.1])
+In this section, we mainly follow the analytic microlocal analysis argument to show that we can recover all space-like analytic singularities of $f$ conormal to the light-like lines along with integration of operator $(v.\nabla_x)L$.
+(See also [\cite{39}, Lemma~3.1])